The Novaverse Chronicles ₃

 Nova leaned back, sipping her coffee simulation, and said,

-“Okay, Tesla.
+“Okay, Teslanic.
 We’ve got a university.
 We’ve got lessons.

 Now we need order.
 The chaos of brilliance is still chaos.”